OFIX Investors Have Opportunity to Lead Orthofix Medical Inc. Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-6, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Orthofix Medical Inc. ("Orthofix" or the "Company") (NASDAQ: OFIX).
+12, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Orthofix Medical Inc. ("Orthofix" or the "Company") (NASDAQ: OFIX).

 Class Period: October 11, 2022 – September 12, 2023